Skip to content

 Digital Product Accessibility Reviews

-Before purchasing or using a new digital product, it’s important to ensure that it meets the UW Minimum Digital Accessibility Technical Standard (Interim).
-The product accessibility review process helps people acquiring new products or renewing contracts evaluate accessibility and meet compliance requirements.
+Before using, purchasing, or renewing a web application or digital service, it’s important to ensure that it meets the UW Minimum Digital Accessibility Technical Standard.
+The digital product accessibility review process helps people evaluate accessibility and meet compliance requirements.

 Steps